swashata/wp-webpack-script/site/docs/concepts/how-everything-works-together.md

 ## Choice of tooling

--   We use [webpack](https://webpack.js.org/) as the primary compiler.
+-   We use [webpack](https://webpack.js.org/) as the primary bundler.
 -   [Browser Sync](https://browsersync.io/), along with `webpack-dev-middleware`
     acts as the development server.
 -   `webpack-hot-middleware` is used to provide all the **HOT MODULE REPLACEMENT** (_HMR_) goodness.
+-   `babel-loader` as the webpack module loader which uses babel under the hood to compile modern JavaScript/Typescript code.
+-   `sass-loader`, `postcss-loader`, `autoprefixer` along with `mini-css-extract-plugin` to handle CSS/SASS/SCSS source.

 Everything fits in together when we pass the middlewares to browsersync.